Substance Misuse & Mental Health Alliance

 Co-Lead: Steve Lee, CODAC

-Focus: To increase access to substance misuse and behavioral health services for residents of Pima County through improved access, referral, diagnosis, treatment, and recovery.
+Focus: To increase access to substance misuse and mental health services for residents of Pima County through improved access, referral, diagnosis, treatment, and recovery.

 Focus: To reduce access to and dependence on prescription pain medications and illicit substances in Pima County through targeted enforcement and investigations.